What is Knock Knee?

-Puberty, development, and growth is the most common cause of Knock Knee in children.
-Although many children outgrow Knock Knee but the age of 7 or 8 children can also develop Knock Knee when they are experiencing puberty.
+Puberty, development, and growth are the most common cause of Knock-Knee in children.
+Although many children outgrow Knock Knee the age of 7 or 8 children can also develop Knock Knee when they are experiencing puberty.
 As a child begins to grow and develop, their weight falls on the outside of their knee joint.
 When this happens, they may become Knock-Kneed.
 After they are finishing developing, their legs usually straighten out.

 Cozen’s Fractures are fractures that involve a shaft fracture of the tibia.
 These fracture cause deformities in limbs.
 This occurs most often in children who range from ages 3 and 6.
 Children who experience this may become Knock-Kneed.
 Children may also experience pain and refuse to put any weight on their legs which may cause them to not walk.